martinibiscotti/summitcables/index.md

 |:----------|:------:|:------:|:------:|:------:|
 | Aviator   | $11.00 | $20.00 | $20.00 | $20.00 |

-Detachable connectors functionally allow for ease and flow when interchanging USB connectors, while also preserving the lifespan of your USB cable’s receptacle and looking extremely cool on your desk.
+Detachable connectors functionally allow for ease and flow when interchanging USB connectors while also preserving the lifespan of your USB cable’s receptacle.

 The **Collector’s Edition series**, also known as the **CE-series**, is a range of always in-stock colored detachables.
 CE detachables will be offered every group buy.

 The **Limited Edition series**, also known as the **LE-series**, is a range of very rare colored detachables.
-LE detachables are limited in stock and will only be offered once, or in some rare cases, every few months.

-The **Special Edition series**, also known as the **SE-series**, is a range of collaborated colored detachables only made possible due to partnerships made with other vendors within the mechanical keyboard community.
-SE detachables will only be offered once during special group buys.
+The **Special Edition series**, also known as the **SE-series**, is a range of collaborated colored detachables only made through partnerships with vendors within the community.

 All colored detachables are unique to and only obtainable through Summitcables.